9a24f0/music-classify/knn/README.md

 ## Steps to build Music Genre Classification using KNN:

 #### 1. Define a function to get the distance between feature vectors and find neighbors
-Calculate distance between feature vectors so that we can find the neighbors by selecting k subsets with the smallest distance
+Calculate distance between feature vectors so that we can find the k-neighbors by selecting k subsets with the smallest distance

 #### 2. Identify the nearest neighbors
-From the neighbors get the nearest one
+From the neighbors get the nearest one.
+These k-neighbors already have their classes labeled, so we will do the majority voting.
+So out of these k-neighbors, we directly see the majority class and whatever be the majority class, becomes the predicted class

 #### 3. Define a function for model evaluation
 Calculate the accuracy of the predictions `accuracy = 1.0*correct/len(testSet)`